antyep/cloudvault_api/README.md

 ## 5. Future Improvements

-· __File Search Functionality:__ Implementing search capabilities to easily find stored files. </b>
+File Search Functionality: Implementing search capabilities to easily find stored files.
-· __User Profile Management:__ Allowing users to manage their profiles, profile pictures. </b>
+User Profile Management: Allowing users to manage their profiles and profile pictures.
-· __Enhanced File Format Support:__ Supporting additional file formats for upload and conversion. </b>
+Enhanced File Format Support: Supporting additional file formats for upload and conversion.
-· __Integration with Cloud Storage Services:__ Providing options for users to directly upload files to Cloud Storage providers. </b>
+Integration with Cloud Storage Services: Providing options for users to directly upload files to Cloud Storage providers.
-· __Social Login and Registration:__ Implementing various methods to Log In or Sign Up using Gmail, GitHub or others services. </b>
+Social Login and Registration: Implementing various methods to log in or sign up using Gmail, GitHub, or other services.
-· __Frontend Interface:__ Developing a user-friendly frontend interface to interact with the API for better user experience. </b>
+Frontend Interface: Developing a user-friendly frontend interface to interact with the API for a better user experience.
-· __Token verification:__ Implementing robust token verification to ensure secure access to the API.
-This process involves validating the authenticity of tokens on each request, preventing unauthorized access and protecting sensitive data.
+Token Verification: Implementing robust token verification to ensure secure access to the API.
+This process involves validating the authenticity of tokens on each request, preventing unauthorized access, and protecting sensitive data.
 Users will be required to provide a valid token in the authorization header for all requests to ensure that only authenticated users can interact with the API.

 ## Contact